ibm-cloud-docs/codeengine/job-create-private.md

 Before you can work with a {{site.data.keyword.codeengineshort}} job that references an image in a private registry, you must first add access to the registry so {{site.data.keyword.codeengineshort}} can pull the image when the job is run.

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
-2. Select **Let's go**.
+2. Select **Start creating**.
-3. Select **Job**.
-4. Enter a name for the job; for example, `myjob`.
-5. Select a project from the list of available projects.
+3. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to create a job.
+4. Select **Job**.
+5. Enter a name for the job; for example, `myjob`.
-6. Select **Container image** and click **Configure image**.
+6. Select **Use an existing container image** and click **Configure image**.
 7. Enter `docker.io` for **Registry server**.
 8. For **Registry secret**, select **Create registry secret**.
 9. From the Create registry secret page, choose your registry source.
 For example, **Docker Hub**.
 10. From the Create registry secret page, enter a username.
 For Docker Hub, it is your Docker ID.
-11. From the Create registry secret page, enter the password.
+11. From the Create registry secret page, enter the access token.
 For Docker Hub, you can use your Docker Hub password or an access token.
 For more information about access tokens and Docker Hub, see [Create and manage access tokens](https://docs.docker.com/security/access-tokens/){: external}.
 12. Click **Create** to add the registry secret for {{site.data.keyword.codeengineshort}}.
 13. From the Configure image page, the registry secret that was added is listed.
 Select the registry secret for your image.
 14. Select the namespace and name of the image in Docker Hub for the {{site.data.keyword.codeengineshort}} job to reference.
 For example, select `mynamespace` and select the image `testjob` in that namespace.